HandsOnDataViz/book/docs/HandsOnDataViz.md

 Markdown to AsciiDoc, but “Figure x Caption” appears as a placeholder.

 Auto-numbering appears in `Figure x.x` format in HTML and PDF, but `Figure x` format in MS Word.
-TODO: Check if Word formatting can be changed with reference.docx.
+Note that Word formatting can be changed with reference.docx.

 Note that images in PDF output will “float” by design and may appear before or after the desired page, so always add a cross-reference